⬩ The roof is open from 9:00 AM to 11:00 PM.

 A hybrid of gossip columnist and journalistic demagogue, Winchell was one of the most famous and most powerful men in America in the '40s and '50s thanks to a weekly radio show and daily syndicated newspaper column.
 The latter was a roiling stew of dozens of short items, delivered in Winchell's trademark telegraphic style and peppered with slang and newly coined words.

 Given the thousands of items he churned out every year, Winchell had certainly name-checked Tudor City before, but on August 7, 1953, he turned his attention to the community sunroof.

 . . .
 Tudor City's "tar-beach in the clouds" where Bikinifties parade around in a state of sundress.
 (The upper floor windows at the UN offer a wink-side view.)

 The item is classic Winchell, with made-up words -- tar beach, bikinifties, wink-side views -- and a tone skittering between lecherous and snide.
-Locals didn't dig the 'tar-beach-in-the-clouds' reference.
+Locals didn't like the 'tar-beach-in-the-clouds' reference.